jocic/jquery.parallax/README.md

 JQuery parallax scrolling library with image preloader and custom scroll function (for those that use custom content scrollers).

+# Versioning Scheme

+I use a 3-digit version identifier, for example 1.0.1.
+These digits have the following meaning:

+* The first digit (1) specifies the major version number.
+* The second digit (0) specifies the minor version number.
+* The third digit (1) specifies the patch version number.

 # Examples

 Before using the library you have to upload the files from the "src" folder to your server and add the library to your project.